 - You live and drive in an environment where you get freezing winters and/or hot summers.

-In the cases where you meet the severe criteria, say, if you live in a major metropolitan area and drive to the office, just a few miles away, in stop-and-go traffic, five days a week, then you will need to follow the severe maintenance schedule.
+In the cases where you meet the severe criteria — say, if you live in a major metropolitan area and drive to the office, just a few miles away, in stop-and-go traffic, five days a week — then you will need to follow the severe maintenance schedule.
 That means that you will need to perform more frequent maintenance and get your oil changed more often to keep your car running in top shape.

-4 benefits of getting your oil changed|
+|Benefits of getting your oil changed|

-What happens if you don’t get your oil changed
+What happens if you don’t get your oil changed?

-If you do not change your oil, your vehicle will eventually suffer drastic consequences.
+If you do not change your oil, your vehicle will eventually suffer serious consequences.
 At first, the engine will run too hot and cause a sharp decrease in efficiency.
 Over time, the components of your engine will begin to warp and wear out without lubrication.
 If you stretch the time between your oil changes, you will reduce the life of your engine as time goes on.

 If you neglect your oil change maintenance routine for too long, then the entire engine will stop working.
 At this point, you will either have to replace the engine or buy a new car.
 New engines can cost thousands of dollars, and that is one repair that you want to avoid.